samsquire/ideas4/README.md

 If I have one hierarchy of objects and introduce another level or a multiple, I add arguments to every other object and operation.

-# 244. The average program looks the same
+# 244. The average program looks the same and program visualization

 I think most programs probably look the same at the instruction level and the memory access pattern level, we can visualize the access patterns of memory as a cursor on a 2dimensional chart.